Éléonore Sioui: Career and activism

 Sioui was a well-known and well-regarded healer in Wendake.
 Her multifaceted education and her ability to speak French, English, and Spanish also led her to a government career, beginning with a job as a switchboard operator for the Government of Canada.
 In the 1970s, she held a variety of government roles, including consultant, teacher, and economic developer.
-These roles enabled her to understand the workings of the colonial government.
-Meanwhile, she began to attend and then participate in band council meetings, questioning the socioeconomic conditions that marginalized and disempowered the Wyandot people.
-Her critique of colonialism and its effects on her people eventually connected her to activists outside her band and to the global Indigenous rights movement.
+Through these roles, she gained an understanding of the workings of the colonial government.
+Meanwhile, she began to attend and participate in band council meetings, questioning the socioeconomic conditions that marginalized and disempowered the Wyandot people.
+Her critique of colonialism and its effects on her people eventually connected her to activists outside her nation and to the global Indigenous rights movement.

 A prolific writer whose publications were read internationally, Sioui "used the written word to express her beliefs, propose solutions, and disseminate an anticolonial critique of contemporary oppressive regimes."
-She described her writing as a form of medicine for the wounds that colonialism inflicted on Indigenous people.
-Sioui's writing often emphasized that Indigenous peoples in Canada had been robbed of their voice, and that Indigenous women in particular had no opportunity to speak for themselves.
+She described her writing as a form of medicine for the wounds that colonialism inflicted on Indigenous peoples.
+Sioui's writing often emphasized that Indigenous peoples in Canada had been robbed of their voice, and that Indigenous women in particular were given no opportunity to speak for themselves.

 Sioui founded the Centre socio‑culturel amérindien Kondiaronk in Wendake in late 1973.
-She intended the Centre as a place where Indigenous people who were passing through the region could receive help in accessing health care, social services, and other government services, and it has since become known as an institution that disseminates and promotes Indigenous art and thought.
-In 1974, she founded Kanatha, a magazine by and for Indigenous people in Quebec that became popular throughout Canada.
+She intended the Centre to be a place where Indigenous people who were passing through the region could receive help in accessing health care, social services, and other government services.
+It has since become known as an institution that disseminates and promotes Indigenous art and thought.
+In 1974, she founded Kanatha, a magazine by and for Indigenous peoples in Quebec that became popular throughout Canada.
 She later wrote and published several books of poetry.